-BROCA is useful for the evaluation of patients with a suspected hereditary cancer predisposition, with a focus on syndromes that include breast or ovarian cancer as one of the cancer types.
+- BROCA is useful for the evaluation of patients with a suspected hereditary cancer predisposition, with a focus on syndromes that include breast or ovarian cancer as one of the cancer types.
 Depending on the causative gene involved, these cancers may co-occur with other cancer types (such as colorectal, endometrial, pancreatic, endocrine, or melanoma).
-If mutations in BRCA1 or BRCA2 are suspected, these should be evaluated with a separate test.

 - The test uses next-generation sequencing to detect mutations in the genes listed in the table below.